On this page

 Our application fee can only be paid by credit card and must be paid in the portal.

-Advanced Standing
+Advanced standing

 We have arrangements with institutions overseas and in Australia where advanced standing is approved.
-You can see which institutions are included and what exemptions may be eligible for through the Advanced Standing Precedent List.
+You can see which institutions are included and what exemptions an applicant may be eligible for through the Advanced Standing Precedent List.

 If you can’t find the specific institution, course or units on the Advanced Standing Precedent List, provide the previous study on the application form.
 Make sure that you provide copies of: